 Evolutionary Genomics in

-I'm currently an NSF Predoctoral fellow and PhD Candidate at CU Boulder working with Dr. Scott Taylor in the Ecology & Evolutionary Biology Department.
+Formerly, I was a NSF Predoctoral Fellow at CU Boulder working with Dr. Scott Taylor in the Ecology & Evolutionary Biology Department.

 Combining genomics with field studies, I explore hybridization in human contexts: specifically, I study if humans are causing species, that otherwise wouldn't, to interbreed in habitats modified by humans.

 I investigate how human habitat disturbances drive hybridization and the evolutionary consequences of this hybridization for populations.